 Khaybar Old Town

-Inhabited till the 1980s, the remains of the Khaybar Old Town still carry traces of the cultural life and generational memory in this influential oasis of northwest Arabia.
+Inhabited until the 1980's, the remains of the Khaybar Old Town still carry traces of the cultural life and generational memory in this influential oasis of northwest Arabia.